Vineyard Property Management

 Security Deposit Receipt

-Tenants in Georgia have a right to receive written notice on two occasions.
+Tenants in Georgia have a right to receive written notice letter on two occasions.
 First, the landlord must notify their tenant in a written statement about the location of their security deposit, i.e. how it's being stored.

 On the second occasion, the landlord must provide the tenant with a list of all existing damages and defects in the unit that exceed normal wear and tear before they move in.
 Your tenant will then have a right to inspect the unit to validate the claims.